mozilla/addons-code-manager/README.md

 ## Available Commands

-In the project directory, you can run:
+In the project directory, you can run the following commands.
+There are a few commands not mentioned here (see `package.json`) but those are only used by internal processes.

 ### `yarn build`